The other day I read the follow quote:

 - I didn’t answer the pre-interview questions in a way that showcased how well-suited I was for the job.

-- Maybe there was a lot of typos in my answers.
+- Maybe there were a lot of typos in my answers.

 - I didn’t have the right network and connections.